I Want to...

 Compostable bags and bin liners

-Residents may choose to use a certified compostable liner to help keep the green bin clean.
+Residents may choose to use a certified compostable bag or paper bin liner to help keep the green bin clean.
+These are available for purchase at local grocery and hardware stores.

 Two types of liner bags are accepted:

-1. Paper liner bags: these are made specifically for the green bin and are available at local grocery and hardware stores.
-These bags do not need certification logos.
-You can also use any other type of paper bag as a liner.
+1. Paper Liner bags: these are made specifically for municipal organic waste programs but do not need certification logos.
 When you set out your green bin to the curb for collection, loosen the liner bag away from the rim, sides and bottom of the bin.

-2. Certified compostable liner bags: these bags are made from plant-based material and are tested to ensure that they compost fully.
-Certified compostable bags are the only type of compostable product that is allowed in our green bin program and can be processed at our organics facility.
+2. Certified Compostable Bags: these bags are made from plant-based material and are tested to ensure that they fully compost.
+BPI and BNQ certified compostable bags are the only type of compostable product that is allowed in our green bin program and can be processed at our organics facility.

-Please note that products that are not certified BNP or BNQ compostable, such as “oxo-degradable” products, cannot be processed by our composting facility and will not be accepted in green bin collection.
+Please note that products that are not certified BPI or BNQ compostable, such as “oxo-degradable” products, cannot be processed by our composting facility and will not be accepted in green bin collection.

 Taking care for your Green Bin